-ORGANIC LAW OF SPORT, PHYSICAL ACTIVITY AND PHYSICAL EDUCATION

-The law establishing the National Fund for the Development of Sport, Physical Activity and Physical Education will be constituted by the contributions made by companies or other public and private organizations engaged in economic activities in the country for profit.
+ORGANIC LAW OF SPORT.
+PHYSICAL ACTVITY AND PHYSICAL EDUCATION engaged in economic activities in the country for profit.
 The fund will be used to finance plans, projects and programs for development and promotion of sport and physical activity, and social security and athletes.
-The contribution by companies or other organisations, will be 1% of the net profit or annual accounting profit when the profit exceeds UT 20,000.
+The contribution by companies or other organisations, will be 1% of the net profit or annual accounting profit when the profit exceeds TU 20,000.